SamuraiRabbit/AliensQuoteGenerator/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
 The Aliens Quote Generator will ask the user to input a number (from one to three) and provide them with that many quotes from the infinitely quotable movie.
-A vital tool for anybody looking to expand their movie knowledge, quipping powers, general wellbeing or look cool infront of others.
+A vital tool for anybody looking to expand their movie knowledge, quipping power, general wellbeing or to look cool infront of others.

 ## Technologies Used
 * JavaScript ![JavaScript](./images/javascript.png)